Võ Hồng Phúc

 Võ Hồng Phúc (born October 19, 1945 in Vinh town, Nghệ An Province, Vietnam) is a retired Senior Vietnamese communist politician who was the Minister of Planning and Investment in Vietnam from 2002 to 2011.

-He graduated in 1968 from the Hanoi University of Technology.
-After graduation, he had been an employee of the Department of Industry of the SPC, rising in 1992 to become vice-chairman.
-A member of the central committee of the Vietnamese Communist Party, he was the Minister of Planning and Investment from 2002 to 2011.
-In October 2003, Võ Hồng Phúc visited Washington, D.C.
+Phúc graduated in 1968 from the Hanoi University of Technology.
+After graduation, he became an employee of the Department of Industry of the SPC, rising in 1992 to become vice-chairman.
+A member of the central committee of the Vietnamese Communist Party, Phúc was the Minister of Planning and Investment from 2002 to 2011.

+In October 2003, Phúc visited Washington, D.C.

 In 2012, Japan recognized Võ Hồng Phúc's work by awarding him the Grand Cordon class of the Order of the Rising Sun.